ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 ## B2.1.
 Setting up

 For these exercises you will need the **IGV genome browser**.
-The program can be found in the folder `/mnt/lectures/biol258/Day7/IGV` and you can copy it to your home directory loke so:
+The program can be found in the folder `/mnt/lectures/biol258/Day7/IGV` and you can copy it to your home directory like so:
 `cp -R /mnt/lectures/biol258/Day07/IGV $HOME`

 *Please note!
 The commands given in this wiki are examples and they assume that you make sure that the input and output files are where they should be.*